victordibia/handtrack.js/README.md

   - Point: Index finger is extended in a pointing gesture.
   - Face: To help disambiguate between the face and hands, and to also enable face tracking applications in the same library, a face label is also added.

 - **Reduced Model size**: Handtrack.js now supports multiple models (e.g. ssd320fpnlite, ssd640fpnlite) with multiple sizes (large, medium and small).
-The large model is the FP32 version of the each model while medium and small are fp16 and Int8 quantized versions respectively.
-In my experiments, the small version yields comparable accuracy but with a much  small model weight size.
+The large size is the default fp32 version of the each model while medium and small are fp16 and Int8 quantized versions respectively.
+In my experiments, the small version yields comparable accuracy but with a much  smaller model weight size.
 Note that smaller models don't translate to faster - all three sizes yield about the same FPS.
+For example, ssd320fpnlite sizes (large -> 12MB, medium -> 6MB, small -> 3MB!)

 - **Model Accuracy**: Early testing shows the new model to be more accurate for the front facing web cam viewpoint detection.
 The inclusion of face labels also reduces the earlier face misclassifications
 - **Javascript Library**: The handtrack.js library has been updated to fix issues with correct input image resolutions, upgrade the underlying tensorflowjs models, provide more customization options (e.g. use of small medium or large base models etc)